cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 Applying to this task the same idea it is possible to obtain this solution: we can implement a [DFS](./graph/depth-first-search.html), which will return a pointer to a set of integers - the list of numbers in that subtree.
 Then to get the answer for the current node (unless of course it is a leaf), we call DFS for all children of that node, and merge all the received sets together.
-The amount of the resulting set will be the answer for the current node.
+The size of the resulting set will be the answer for the current node.
 To efficiently combine multiple sets we just apply the above-described recipe: we merge the sets by simply adding smaller ones to larger.
 In the end we get a $O(n \log^2 n)$ solution, because one number will only added to a set at most $O(\log n)$ times.